Tuttotorna/OMNIABASE/README.md

 For this reason, OMNIABASE treats plural representation as method.

-The same object can be recoded across multiple bases, encodings, coordinate systems, or descriptive views in order to study:
+The same object can be recoded across multiple bases, encodings, coordinate systems, units, scales, or descriptive views in order to study:

 - invariance
 - divergence